janimattiellonen/discgolf-diary/tekniikka.md

 - during reachback, the hand should not curl behind your body
 - during reachback, the disc should be a bit away from your body
 - plant foot should be approximately 90 degrees towards the direction your are throwing
+- both feet should not be on the same imaginary line that is pointing where you are about to throw -instead, the plant foot should be approximately one foot's length offset to your left foot

 ### Holding the disc